Openscapes/approach-guide/champions/pre-cohort-tech.md

 *Note: we are working to automate our tech setup for each cohort 😍 This work will eventually be in the `kyber` R package, stay tuned.*

-Here is a checklist you can paste into an Issue to track the following things.

 ## GitHub Issues

 We create a "Quicklinks planning" GitHub Issue to help with our planning.
 The Quicklinks planning Issues tracks collective TODO's as a checklist  and has "quick links" that are nice to have handy for planning and when leading Cohort Calls (the ParticipantsList is important for making team breakout rooms!).

-We experimented doing this in the [openscapes/cohort-planning](https://github.com/Openscapes/cohort-planning/issues) repository but think it's better to do in the cohort's repo itself - one less place for Mentors to keep track of and there is the added benefit of an example issue in the repo for the GitHub Clinic.
+We experimented doing this in the [openscapes/cohort-planning](https://github.com/Openscapes/cohort-planning/issues) repository and also in the Cohort repo itself.
+In the cohort's repo it's one less place for Mentors to keep track of and there is the added benefit of an example issue in the repo for the GitHub Clinic.
+But it means that you have to set up the Cohort repo first - see below.

 Here is an example to paste into an issue, for example: <https://github.com/NASA-Openscapes/2022-nasa/issues/1>